jdye64/docker-nifi/README.md

 # Docker Networking is now GA
 Docker graduated the networking to a GA status, with docker-compose updating the file format to support it as well now.
 It is important you upgrade to the below minimum levels or things will not work.

+This also means explicitly creating an overlay network in advance is **no longer required**.

 Please check git tags in the above dropdown for instructions suitable for older releases (e.g. `docker-1.9.0').

 # Pre-Requisites